 I was reading the NatGeo article on the new DNA evidence of the origin of the use of the horse, and I realized again how blind and deaf we truly are to not only our anthropological history here on this planet, but to the far more ancient truth about life and the source of our beginnings here on Earth.
 It’s not a new musing for me, but every “new” discovery (and we have a snowballing landslide of discovery going on right now) only confirms for me how little we know, and how we have repeatedly been enticed by arrogance to the beliefs in our myths and our scientific theories, both of which are just gropings in the dark, hampered by the myths of our preexisting mindsets, and thus, severely myopic.

 Religions tell us super non-earth beings had something to do with our existence here, and though religion looks up to heaven, it refuses to acknowledge human life beyond the earth.
-Science tell us that life on this planet is far far older than anyone realizes, but it is determined to find the source buried in stone, and refuses to acknowledge that life on this planet originated beyond the earth.
-Parts of each of those beliefs are correct.
-We must look up, out from this small, inconsequential planet to find the bigger, more vast and ancient source of our existence–which is far older than even I imagine.
+Science proves that life on this planet is far far older than anyone realizes, but scientists are determined to find that ancient source buried in stone, and rarely, if ever, acknowledge that life on this planet originated beyond the earth.
+Parts of each of these fundamental beliefs are correct.
+Most importantly and without prejudice or pre-assumption, we must look up, and out from this small, inconsequential planet to find the bigger, more vast and ancient source of our existence–which is most probably far older than even I imagine.

 If we look at the evidence of life that exists around us, and we peer into stone, and fossils and see the evidence of life past, and we measure bacteria and space debris and see the continued evidence of life, it is only sheer arrogance that would lead us to somehow conclude that life began here on Earth, or that we are the only life in the Cosmos.
-I read essays from a couple different theoretical scientists and cosmologists who argue that the percent of chance of extraterrestrial travelers happening on earth while zipping around the galaxies in their super fantastical space traveling vehicles are some slim to none calculation less than 1%.
-But the arrogance of their calculations are based on the limited understanding of the universe that they have and their math (which is both of this Reality, and based on only that which we already know), zero understanding of what knowledge an advanced non-earth scientist might have of space travel and detection of life in the cosmos (let alone what he or she might have had to do with that life).
-Just the simple act of zipping around the Cosmos is still impossible for us, even with the help of our super-smart theoretical scientists, so how could we assume any calculations regarding the capabilities of advanced non-earth life might be true?
+I have read essays from theoretical scientists and cosmologists who argue that the percent of chance of extraterrestrial travelers happening on earth while zipping around the galaxies in their super fantastical space traveling vehicles are some slim to none calculation less than 1%.
+But calculations of our earthly scientists are based on the existing understanding of the universe, which is limited to this dimension, and on the math of this Reality which follows the rules & calculations of this reality.
+Earthly science obviously has zero comprehension of any knowledge an advanced non-earth scientist might have of space travel or detection of life in the cosmos, let alone what part those super-knowledgeable non-earth scientists might have had in the creation, or perpetuation of that life.
+Just the simple act of zipping around the Cosmos is still impossible for us, even with the help of our super-smart theoretical scientists, so how could we assume any calculations WE HAVE regarding the capabilities of advanced non-earth life might be true?

 The overwhelming evidence, in every tiny and huge thing we are presented with, is LIFE.
+If you look at water, or blood, or even rocks under a microscope you find it teaming with life.
+Even air if full of living stuff.
 Life is everywhere.
 Life preexists us everywhere.
 Life exists even if we were to vanish completely.
 We are not the only life in the vast cosmic expanse, we are also not a very key or important part of it.
 Someday, perhaps, we will gain enough knowledge, and technology to join the greater Universe, but if we don’t, if won’t even matter.
-If we were to vanish without a trace, it wouldn’t matter at all, nor would it change the fact the the Cosmos is teaming with life, and we are such a tiny part of it, whether or not a space traveler has a predictable percentage of chance of happening on us matters not at all.
+If we were to vanish without a trace, it wouldn’t matter at all, nor would it change the fact the the Cosmos is burgeoning with life, and we are such a infinitesimally teensy part of it, whether or not a space traveler has a predictable percentage of chance of happening on us matters not at all.

 It is only in our supreme arrogance that we might think that we even matter enough to have an opinion.